This paleo vegan turtle cheesecake is rich, creamy and won’t leave you missing the dairy! It’s also no-bake and perfect for Christmas.

 - Get out a high-speed blender and make sure it's large enough to fit all the ingredients.
 The filling yields about 5-6 cups.
 Add all the filling ingredients, in the order listed, and blend for about 30-60 seconds, or even longer, depending on your blender, or until totally smooth and no lumps remain.

 - Pour the filling over the crust and place the cheesecake in the freezer for about 2 hours or until you think it's firm enough to put the caramel on top.
-You can also pour the caramel on top if you don't care so much about forming a perfect layer of caramel.
-It'll take 9-12 hours for the cheesecake the freeze solid.
+You can also pour the caramel on top now if you don't care so much about forming a perfect layer of caramel.
+It'll take 9-12 hours for the cheesecake to freeze solid.